Honorary Awards - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (f) community engagement.

-7.2 The length of service as a Professor at the University should normally be a minimum of three (3) years.
+7.2 The length of service as a Professor at the University should normally be a minimum of 3 years.

-7.3 The title is normally awarded on retirement, but may be conferred on resignation, especially where a senior appointment is being taken up in the public or private sectors, including the Higher Education sector.
+7.4 The title is normally awarded where the recipient of the award has retired from their substantive position at the University, upon which the nomination for the award is based.
+However, the award can be conferred on resignation, especially where a senior appointment is being taken up in the public or private sectors, including the Higher Education sector.
+The nomination can be considered, but not awarded, before the nominee has retired or resigned.

-7.4 An Emeritus Professor will, as a matter of courtesy and on ceremonial occasions, be regarded as a Professor of the University, but will not be automatically entitled to any remuneration from the University as a result of this award, nor will they be automatically entitled to membership of any University committee.
+7.5 An Emeritus Professor is, as a matter of courtesy and on ceremonial occasions, regarded as a Professor of the University but is not automatically entitled to any remuneration from the University as a result of this award, nor are they automatically entitled to membership of any University committee.

 8. Distinguished Companion of the University

-8.1 The title of Distinguished Companion of the University may be conferred upon a person who has occupied a Senior Professional position (formerly classified as an APT position) at the University and who has rendered sustained and distinguished service to the University.
-This exceptional performance of this person, which will have been well beyond what is expected of a Senior Professional staff member, will have assisted the University to achieve its strategic goals or significantly enhanced the reputation of the institution.
+8.1 The title of Distinguished Companion of the University can be conferred upon a person who has occupied a Senior Professional position (formerly classified as an APT position) at the University and who has rendered sustained and distinguished service to the University.
+The exceptional performance of this person, must have been well beyond what is expected of a Senior Professional staff member, have assisted the University to achieve its strategic goals or significantly enhanced the reputation of the institution.
+The award recognises a person who has:

-8.2 The length of service as a Senior Professional staff member at the University should normally be a minimum of five (5) years.
+8.2 The length of service as a Senior Professional staff member at the University should normally be a minimum of 5 years.

 9. Nomination process

-10. Nominations for the award of Honorary Doctorate, Honorary Senior Fellow or The Chancellor’s Stole
+10. Nominations for the award of Honorary Doctorate, Honorary Senior Fellow or Chancellor’s Stole

-10.1 The Vice-Chancellor and President will call confidentially for nominations from the Council, current staff, and alumni of the University.
-Former staff members may nominate an individual for an Honorary Award and should refer to the Honorary Awards Committee Meeting Schedule on the University website to obtain submission dates.
+10.1 The Vice-Chancellor and President calls confidentially for nominations from the Council, current staff, and alumni of the University.
+Former staff members can nominate an individual for an honorary award and should refer to the Honorary Awards Committee meeting schedule on the University website to obtain submission dates.

-10.2 All nominations will be provided to the Vice-Chancellor and President following the close of the call for nominations.
-Nominations that are supported by the Vice-Chancellor and President will be provided to the Honorary Awards Committee for consideration and recommendation to Council for approval.
+10.2 All nominations are provided to the Vice-Chancellor and President following the close of the call for nominations.
+Nominations that are supported by the Vice-Chancellor and President are provided to the Honorary Awards Committee for consideration and recommendation to Council for approval.

-10.3 The Honorary Awards Committee will meet as early as necessary and whenever necessary throughout the year to consider those nominations that have been forwarded to it by the Vice-Chancellor and President.
+10.3 The Honorary Awards Committee meets as necessary throughout the year to consider those nominations that have been forwarded to it by the Vice-Chancellor and President.

-10.5 Where the Vice-Chancellor and President submits a nomination for The Chancellor’s Stole or an Honorary Senior Fellow a memorandum from the Vice-Chancellor and President, outlining the candidate’s achievements/service to the University, may be submitted to the Honorary Awards Committee for consideration.
+10.5 When the Vice-Chancellor and President submits a nomination for the Chancellor’s Stole or an Honorary Senior Fellow a memorandum from the Vice-Chancellor and President, outlining the candidate’s achievements and service to the University, can be submitted to the Honorary Awards Committee for consideration.

 10.6 The nominee must not be approached personally.

-10.7 If a nomination is received from a member of the external community, the nominator will be asked to complete the relevant template and provide Statements of Support.
+10.7 When a nomination is received from a member of the external community, the nominator is asked to complete the relevant template and provide 2 Statements of Support.
 In such cases at least one Statement of Support must be completed by a member of the University community.
-The requirement for confidentiality will apply.
-The Committee will consider all nominations made to it and may seek further information about a nominee as necessary.
-In its deliberations the Committee will take the requirements of the Honorary Awards Policy into account.
+The requirement for confidentiality still applies.

-10.8 All the information, including the names of those nominated must be regarded with the strictest confidence and only the Chancellor or Vice-Chancellor and President will be allowed to speak publicly on behalf of the Committee.
+10.9 All the information, including the names of those nominated must be regarded with the strictest confidence and only the Chancellor or Vice-Chancellor and President is allowed to speak publicly on behalf of the Committee.

-10.9 In its initial and ongoing deliberations on worthy recipients for awards, the Committee will draw up a list of potential awardees it wishes to recommend to Council.
-Council will consider that list and approve all or some of the recommendations which will remain active for up to five (5) years, during which time any person on the list as approved may be approached by the Vice-Chancellor and President to accept an award.
+10.10 In its initial and ongoing deliberations on worthy recipients for awards, the Committee draws up a list of potential awardees it wishes to recommend to Council.
+Council consider that list and approve all or some of the recommendations which will remain active for up to 5 years, during which time any person on the list as approved can be approached by the Vice-Chancellor and President to accept an award.

-10.10 In the case where a person declines an offer to accept an honorary award, their name will be removed from the list.
+10.11 In the case where a person declines an offer to accept an honorary award, their name is removed from the list.

-10.11 At the end of five (5) years, a recommendation to make an honorary award to a given individual may be renewed.
+10.12 At the end of 5 years, a recommendation to make an honorary award to a given individual can be renewed.

-10.12 The award of Honorary Doctor, Honorary Senior Fellow or The Chancellor’s Stole will normally be made at a Graduation Ceremony.
+10.13 The award of Honorary Doctor, Honorary Senior Fellow or the Chancellor’s Stole are normally made at a Graduation Ceremony.
 Where an approved nominee cannot be physically present at the Graduation Ceremony for which the award was offered, the Vice-Chancellor and President may bestow the award by an alternative means.
-The date and method in which the award was conferred will be recorded on the Register of USC Honorary Awards.
+The date and method in which the award was conferred is recorded on the Register of UniSC Honorary Awards.

 11. Nominations for the award of the title Emeritus Professor

-11.1 On the retirement or resignation of a Professor of the University, the Vice-Chancellor and President may recommend to the Honorary Awards Committee that the title Emeritus Professor be conferred to recognise the professor’s distinguished service to the University.
-The Deputy Vice-Chancellor (Academic) may also make recommendations to the Vice Chancellor and President with regard to suitable nominees.
+11.1 On the retirement or resignation of a Professor of the University, the Vice-Chancellor and President can recommend to the Honorary Awards Committee that the title Emeritus Professor be conferred to recognise the professor’s distinguished service to the University.

-11.2 The Director, People and Culture will advise the Vice-Chancellor and President when notice of retirement of a Professor has been given, or upon the resignation of a Professor.
-The Vice-Chancellor and President or nominee may request People and Culture to provide a statement of service of the Professor.
+11.5 The Director, People and Culture advises the Vice-Chancellor and President when notice of retirement of a Professor has been given, or upon the resignation of a Professor.
+The Vice-Chancellor and President or the Council Secretary can request People and Culture provide a statement of service for the Professor.

-(b) the Professor’s standing and reputation in any of the above within the Australian and/or international higher education communities, and/or professional bodies;
+(b) the Professor’s standing and reputation in any of the above within the Australian or international higher education communities, or professional bodies;

 (c) the Professor’s contribution to University life in general; and